robertorcosta/azure-docs.pt-br/articles/sql-database/sql-database-automated-backups.md

 ## <a name="how-to-change-the-pitr-backup-retention-period"></a>Como alterar o período de retenção de backup de PITR

-Você pode alterar o período de retenção de backup PITR padrão usando o portal do Azure, o PowerShell ou a API REST.
+You can change the default PITR backup retention period using the Azure portal, PowerShell, or the REST API.
 Os valores com suporte são: 7, 14, 21, 28 ou 35 dias.
 Os exemplos a seguir ilustram como alterar a retenção de PITR para 28 dias.

 > [!WARNING]
-> Se você reduzir o período de retenção atual, todos os backups existentes mais antigos que o novo período de retenção não estarão mais disponíveis.
+> If you reduce the current retention period, all existing backups older than the new retention period are no longer available.
 Se você aumentar o período de retenção atual, o Banco de Dados SQL manterá os backups existentes até que o período de retenção mais longo seja atingido.

 > [!NOTE]
 > Essas APIs afetarão somente o período de retenção de PITR.
 Se você tiver configurado a LTR para o banco de dados, ela não será afetada.
 Para obter mais informações sobre como alterar o(s) período(s) de retenção de LTR, confira [Retenção de longo prazo](sql-database-long-term-retention.md).

-### <a name="change-pitr-backup-retention-period-using-azure-portal"></a>Alterar o período de retenção de backup PITR usando portal do Azure
+### <a name="change-pitr-backup-retention-period-using-azure-portal"></a>Change PITR backup retention period using Azure portal

-Para alterar o período de retenção de backup PITR usando o portal do Azure, navegue até o objeto de servidor cujo período de retenção você deseja alterar no portal e, em seguida, selecione a opção apropriada com base no objeto de servidor que você está modificando.
+To change the PITR backup retention period using the Azure portal, navigate to the server object whose retention period you wish to change within the portal and then select the appropriate option based on which server object you're modifying.

 #### <a name="single-database--elastic-poolstabsingle-database"></a>[Banco de dados individual e pools elásticos](#tab/single-database)

-A alteração da retenção de backup PITR para bancos de dados SQL individuais do Azure é executada no nível do servidor.
-A alteração feita no nível do servidor se aplica a bancos de dados nesse servidor.
-Para alterar o PITR do servidor de banco de dados SQL do Azure de portal do Azure, navegue até a folha visão geral do servidor, clique em gerenciar backups no menu de navegação e, em seguida, clique em configurar retenção na barra de navegação.
+Change of PITR backup retention for single Azure SQL Databases is performed at the server level.
+Change made at the server level applies to databases on that server.
+To change PITR for Azure SQL Database server from Azure portal, navigate to the server overview blade, click on Manage Backups on the navigation menu, and then click on Configure retention at the navigation bar.

 ![Alterar PITR no portal do Azure](./media/sql-database-automated-backup/configure-backup-retention-sqldb.png)

 #### <a name="managed-instancetabmanaged-instance"></a>[Instância Gerenciada](#tab/managed-instance)

-A alteração da retenção de backup PITR para instância gerenciada do banco de dados SQL é executada em um nível de banco de dados individual.
-Para alterar a retenção de backup do PITR de um banco de dados de instância do portal do Azure, navegue até a folha de visão geral do banco de dados individual e clique em configurar retenção de backup na barra de navegação.
+Change of PITR backup retention for SQL Database managed instance is performed at an individual database level.
+To change PITR backup retention for an instance database from Azure portal, navigate to the individual database overview blade, and then click on Configure backup retention at the navigation bar.

 ![Alterar PITR no portal do Azure](./media/sql-database-automated-backup/configure-backup-retention-sqlmi.png)